cabarius/ToyBox/ToyBox/ReadMe.md

   * Allow any gender and multiple romances
     * Big thanks to ***Paladingineer*** and ***Ronin*** for their contributions to making this possible
 * **Armies Editor**
+  * can edit leader stats
-  * allow editing of leader skills
+  * can edit leader skills
+  * can edit leader rituals (abilities) and can add any BlueprintAbility
 ### Ver 1.4.6 (mainline 1.1.0i)
 * **Updated to WoTR 1.1.0.i (beta is done and released)**
 * **Bag of Tricks**